SimplyNaOH/voronoi/README.md

 ## TODO:

-* ~~Implement Fortune's Algorithm~~
+* ~~Implement Fortune's Algorithm.~~
+* Solve space leak in current implementation.
+* Use a more appropiate data-structure for the lists used in the algorithm.
-* Calculate Delaunay triangulation from the voronoi diagram
+* Calculate Delaunay triangulation from the voronoi diagram.
-* Implement Lloyd's algorithm
+* Implement Lloyd's algorithm.